-Children under the age of 2, not occupying a seat and accompanied by an adult, may travel on an infant fare.
-A child travelling on an infant fare must be held by the accompanying adult.
+Children under the age of two, not occupying a seat and accompanied by an adult, may travel on an infant fare.
+A child travelling on an infant fare must be held by an accompanying adult aged 15 or older.
 For safety reasons an adult can hold only one infant, and children under the age of 15 may not hold infants.
 Infants under two days old require a medical clearance prior to being permitted to travel.

 If you are the only adult travelling with more than one infant you will need to reserve a seat for the additional infant and pay a child's fare (available for children up to and including 11 years of age).
 The additional infant must be restrained in an approved infant car seat, which you must provide.

-The age of a child that can be restrained in a car seat is up to 4 years, provided the child does not exceed the weight limit for the restraint system of the car seat.
+The age of a child that can be restrained in a car seat is up to seven years and under, provided the child does not exceed the weight limit for the restraint system of the car seat.

 Please note: the Business Premier lie-flat seats and Premium Economy SpaceSeats™ are sideways facing therefore the seatbelt has an airbag in it.
-This means infant car seats and the CARES restraint system are not able to be used in the Premium Economy SpaceSeat™ on the B777-300 aircraft and Business Premier lie-flat seats on all B747 and B777 aircraft as it would impede the deployment of the airbag in the event of an emergency.
-Infants under the age of 2 years are still able to be seated on their parent/guardian's lap and will be provided with a specially designed infant's seat belt which will not inhibit the safety features of the airbag seat belt.
+This means infant car seats and the CARES restraint system are not able to be used in the Premium Economy SpaceSeat™ on the B777-300 aircraft and Business Premier lie-flat seats on all B777 and 787 aircraft as it would impede the deployment of the airbag in the event of an emergency.
+Infants under the age of two years can still be seated on their parent/guardian's lap and will be provided with a specially designed infant's seat belt which will not inhibit the safety features of the airbag seat belt.